|BWV 147 Herz und Mund und Tat und Leben

 And himself to me entrusteth;

-Ah, I'll hence leave Jesus not,
+Ah, I'll then leave Jesus not,

 Even though my heart should break.